GianmarcoDIAG/MtSyft/README.md

-# CSyft
+# MtSyft

 ## 0. Directory Structure

 The following is the directory structure of the project:

 * main folder. `zip` files contains benchmarks and examples. `sh` files provides instructions to execute the experiments.
     * `src`.
 Contains the source code of the project.
-The three algoritms  are implemented by classes:
+The three algoritms are implemented by three files:
-        * EnvironmentsChainBestEffortSynthesizer.
-Standard algorithm;
+        * EnvironmentsChainBestEffortSynthesizer.cpp.
+Implements Algorithm 2;
-        * CommonCoreChainSynthesizer.
-Algorithm for chains with a common base;
+        * CommonCoreChainSynthesizer.cpp.
+Implements Algorithm 2 for multi-tier environments with a common base;
         * RefiningEnvironmentsChainSynthesizer.
-Algorithm for chains of refining environments.
+Implements Algorithm 2 for multi-tier environments with conjunctive refinements.
     * `EmpiricalResults`.
-Contains the experimental results, divided per benchmark, presented in the paper. `csv` files contain the results (`res_csyft_1.csv` stores runtimes of CSyft; `res_csyft_2.csv` stores runtimes of common-base-CSyft; `res_cysft_3.csv` stores runtimes of refining-CSyft. `times_csyft_{i}.csv` store the relative time cost of the major operations, i.e., LTLf2DFA, DFA2Symbolic, Adv Games, Coop Games, of each implementation). `py` files provide script to plot the results shown in the paper
+Contains the experimental results, divided per benchmark, presented in the paper. `csv` files contain the experiments' results (`res_{implementation_name}.csv` stores the running time of `{implementation_name}`, where `{implementation_name} = {mtsyft, cb_mtsyft, conj_mtsyft}`;  `times_{implementation_name}.csv` stores the relative time cost of the major operations, i.e., LTLf2DFA, DFA2Symbolic, Adv Games, Coop Games, of `{implementation_name}`); `py` files plot the results shown in the paper

 ## 1. Build from Source

 Compilation instruction using CMake (https://cmake.org/).
 We recommend using of Ubuntu 20.04 LTS.
-Problems can occur between some libraries on which CSyft relies and newer versions of Ubuntu (more information below).
+Problems can occur between some libraries on which MtSyft relies and newer versions of Ubuntu (more information below).

 ### Install the dependencies